 Is Having Two Drinks and Driving Really a Big Deal?

 It can be.
 The number of drinks you consume doesn’t matter when you take into consideration the amount of alcohol and duration of time that took place between drinks.
-Three low-gravity beers may equal one 5-ounce glass of red wine but if those two beers were consumed back to back and the glass of wine over an hour, there is a big difference in how your body processes the alcohol content.
-In addition,your body weight, metabolism, what you’ve eaten, and how quickly you drank also play a role on the influence of alcohol.Impairment can happen much sooner than you realize.
+Three low-gravity beers may equal one 5-ounce glass of red wine, but if those two beers were consumed back to back, and the glass of wine over an hour, there is a big difference in how your body processes the alcohol content.
+In addition,your body weight, metabolism, and what you’ve eaten also play a role on the influence of alcohol.Impairment can happen much sooner than you realize.

-Even a 0.02 BAC level can prove fatal, according to the National Institute on Alcohol Abuse and Alcoholism.
-Essentially, even though you may not feel drunk, your body still hasn’t processed all the alcohol in your system, and every time you get behind the wheel, your risk of fatality increases.
+Even a 0.02 BAC level can prove fatal, according to the National Institute on Alcohol Abuse and Alcoholism.6 While you may not feel drunk, your body still hasn’t processed all the alcohol in your system.If you get behind the wheel, your risk of fatality increases.

 Get Help Today

-If you notice a pattern in your or someone else’s drinking behaviors, call The Oaks at La Paloma today.
-Our specialists are skilled and experienced in alcohol-related problems and can help find a treatment plan that’s right for you.
+If you notice a pattern in your or someone else’s drinking behaviors, please call The Oaks at La Paloma today.
+Our specialists know what you are going through and specialize in alcohol-related problems.
+We can help find a treatment plan that’s the right for you.